-Mykonos Island National Airport (JMK) is getting increasingly busy during the summer months, with hardcore clubbers making the journey for its famous nightlife and families and couples longing for its stunning beaches.
+Mykonos Island National Airport (JMK) is getting increasingly busy during the summer months, with hardcore clubbers making the journey for our famous bars and clubs, with families and couples longing for its stunning beaches.

 The island has domestic and international flights and ferries going to and from it every day – here, you can find out all the travel information you need to plan your perfect trip to Mykonos.

 Mykonos Island National Airport is located just 2 km southeast of the island’s capital, Mykonos Town, also known as Chora.
 It has flights going to and from Athens International Airport (ATH) every day, with direct flights taking just 35 minutes to 50 minutes.
 Thessaloniki Airport (SKG), also on mainland Greece, provides direct flights as well but less frequently from between 1 hour and 1 hour 20 minutes trips.

 There are no year-round international flights as there’s not much tourism during the winter months, except for connecting services from the mainland.
 However, there are a number of direct options from abroad during the high season, normally from April to October.

 From the UK, British Airways provide a couple of direct flights a week from London Heathrow (LHR), which take about 4 hours, while the low-cost easyJet put on direct flights from London Gatwick (LGW), London Luton (LTN) and Manchester Airport (MAN), which take about the same time.